Find out more about the training opportunities and career prospects here

 The below training providers offer Nutritional Therapy Education Commission (NTEC) accredited courses in nutritional therapy which afford you direct entry onto the register held by the Complementary and Natural Healthcare Council (CNHC) and will enable you to become a member of BANT.
 The CNHC holds an Accredited Voluntary Register (AVR) for the Professional Standards Authority for Health and Social Care (PSA).
 The PSA oversees statutory bodies and accredits organisations holding voluntary registers for health and social care occupations in the UK.

 NTEC accredited nutritional therapy courses are accredited to the standard required for entry to an accredited register.
 Students who follow courses that do not meet this standard will not be able to apply for professional registration as a Registered Nutritional Therapy Practitioner, until they have accrued three years clinical experience of working at the level of the National Occupational Standards, evidenced by the submission of a detailed portfolio of evidence.

 As of 1st of September 2020, BANT Full Membership will require Bachelor’s (Hons) degree or higher from a recognised university and NTEC accreditation for nutritional therapy practice.

 BANT cannot recommend one course over another.
-However, we do recommend that you should enrol on a course that has been fully accredited.
-If you decide to enrol on a course before it is accredited you should enquire of your chosen training provider the following:
+However, we do recommend that you should enrol on a course that has been fully accredited to achieve qualifications as a Registered Nutritional Therapy Practitioner.

 Centre for Nutrition Education and Lifestyle Management